Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Coarse-Grained Theory, Front Dynamics, and Fingering Instability

 \section{Coarse-Grained Theory, Front Dynamics, and Fingering Instability}

 To analyze the formation and evolution of spatial structures in a proliferating colony, we develop a non-equilibrium continuum description based on the discrete dynamics defined in Eqs.~\eqref{positionDynamics0} and \eqref{radiusDynamics0}.
 Relying on a coarse-graining procedure we consider a representative mesoscopic region $d\Omega$ containing a sufficiently large number of particles to justify the local averaging of microscopic field quantities.
 In addition, since cell radius varies only within a narrow interval due to size conservation after division, from $\sim0.7a$ to $a$, all particles can be approximated as having a common size $a$ and a uniform reference density $\rho_0$.
 To make this resulting continuum description valid, it must be ensured that the overall colony in $\Omega$ contains many coarse-graining regions so particle-scale fluctuations are negligible at large scales.
-Tracking time-dependent mass variation in $d\Omega$, and incorporating the microscopic growth law into a coarse-grained continuity equation (see Supplementary Material), we arrive at the following evolution equation for the cell density $\rho(\vec{r},t)$ in a non-motile colony:
+Tracking time-dependent mass variation in $d\Omega$, and incorporating the microscopic growth law into a coarse-grained continuity equation (see Supplementary Material), we arrive at the following evolution equation for the cell density field $\rho(\vec{r},t)$ in a non-motile colony:

-where $d(\vec{r},t)$ is the local overlap field \eqref{eq:overlap-CG} and $\vec{u}(\vec{r},t)$ is the velocity field \eqref{eq:velocity-CG}.
-Importantly, the characteristic critical overlap $d_c$ found in discrete observations (Fig.~\ref{fig:fig1}g), which sets the threshold beyond which proliferation is fully suppressed, emerges naturally in this formulation.
+where $d(\vec{r},t)$ and $\vec{u}(\vec{r},t)$ denote the previously defined local overlap and velocity fields, respectively.
+Importantly, the characteristic critical overlap $d_c$ found in discrete observations (Fig.~\ref{fig:fig1}g), sets the threshold beyond which proliferation is fully suppressed in this formulation.

 To link the velocity field $\vec{u}(\vec{r},t)$ to mechanical parameters, we consider the overdamped Cauchy momentum balance.
 Numerical measurements of virial stress tensor show that off-diagonal components remain negligible (see Supplementary Material), so the coarse-grained stress tensor is effectively isotropic.
 Under these conditions, momentum balance reduces to a Darcy-like law: